Table of Contents

 - A known formula for cough medicines

-- The same chemical family as morphine, works as a sedative and cough suppressant
+- In the same chemical family, morphine works as a sedative and cough suppressant.

 - When taken in excess, side effects may include hallucinations and dissociations

 - To be used as a nasal spray

 - Reduced efficiency when taken orally, based on studies

 - Commonly known as paracetamol

 - It helps make mucus thin to enable you to cough it out easily

 How often should I take DayQuil?
 The recommended dosage for DayQuil